LAKE VERMONT MINE

 Overburden drilling and blasting is followed by conventional removal with truck and shovel and dozer push.
 Coal is then mined using the truck and excavator method and is processed in an 800 tonnes per hour coal preparation plant.
 Sampling and on-line ash analysis takes place during the processing.

 The coal is then directed to product coal stockpiles.
 The product coal is loaded onto 7,500 tonne trains for despatch to the port.
-Lake Vermont is able to rail to either Gladstone Port or Darymple Bay Coal Terminal and Abbott Point Port on completion of the "Northern Missing Link" rail infrastructure.
+Lake Vermont is able to rail to Gladstone Port and Darymple Bay and Abbott Point Coal Terminals.

 After mining, careful reshaping and rehabilitation of the spoil dumps is conducted and the site recovered with top soil and seeded.
 The mine operates in full compliance with Queensland Government environmental procedures which control levels of noise, dust, water quality, overburden rehabilitation etc.